 The resin contains antioxidants known as fulvic and humic acid.
-Fulvic acid is an organic electrolyte that easily attaches minerals, making them digestible.
+Fulvic acid is a plant-based electrolyte that easily attaches minerals, making them digestible.
 Humic acid has a striking ability to maintain chemical balance in the body.
 This makes it a powerful antioxidant, a trap for free radicals that damage DNA molecules and accelerate aging.

 Shilajit improves memory and brain health by boosting the level of acetylcholine which is among the most important neurotransmitters.
 Scientists have found that the neurotransmitter acetylcholine not only helps to improve memory and promote learning, but it also helps the brain to distinguish between old and new memories — thanks to it, we remember both what happened yesterday and five years ago.
 Acetylcholine deficiency is caused by vitamin B4 deficiency, which natural shilajit replenishes.

 Many studies say that natural shilajit is effective in preventing Alzheimer's disease — the most common cause of dementia, which develops in the old age.
 Studies have shown that the resin slows down the processes of this disorder because of its antioxidant and anti-inflammatory effects.
 It is believed that shilajit prevents tau protein from depositing, which is claimed to be one of the causes of Alzheimer's disease.

 We have become accustomed to detoxing our body but we have to remember our brains need detoxing too.
 As soon as our brain is closely connected to what happens in our body, natural shilajit supports the inner processes of detoxification.
 The resin contains natural antioxidants (vitamins E, A, and C), which neutralize free radicals — unstable atoms that can damage cells, causing the development of various diseases and aging.
 Antioxidants are produced from plant foods, vitamins, minerals, amino acids, and trace elements.